Scholar's Challenge

 -

-Staff slides you the big test packet, timer set to 60 minutes.
+Staff gives you the big test packet, timer set to 60 minutes.

 -

-That’s one hour to move smart: hit what you know, circle back on what you don’t.
-If a question feels sticky, skip and return.
-Trust your gut, first instincts usually slap.
+That’s one hour to finish: answer what you know, come back on what you don’t know.
+If a question feels confusing, skip and return.
+Trust your gut, first instincts are usually right.

 -

-Don’t wait till the last night to cram.
-The syllabus is heavy.
-Study a little each day, flip flashcards, quiz yourself, run it like a playlist on repeat.
+Don’t wait until the last night to cram.
+The curriculum is a lot to cover.
+Study a little each day, flip flashcards, quiz yourself.

 -

-Rushing kills memory.
-Your brain needs time to cook.
-A steady study plan > speedrunning notes at 3 AM.
+Cramming kills your memory.
+Your brain needs time to think, so you need a steady study plan.

 -

-Knock out the easy ones.
-Build confidence, save time.
-Then swing back for the tricky ones.
-Don’t get stuck on one question and waste the clock.
+Answer the easy questions first, so that way you save time.
+Then come back to answer the tricky questions.
+Don’t get stuck on one question and waste time.

 -

-Don’t mark all five answers, that’s 0.2 points, weak payout.
-One answer is max risk.
-Two or three answers = safe zone if you’re unsure.
-Gamble wisely.
+Don’t mark all five answers, that’s 0.2 points.
+One answer is already a risk if it's the wrong answer.
+Two or three answers are safe if you’re unsure.

 -

-If the clock’s still ticking, run it back.
-Catch slips, fix blanks, lock in better answers.
-A few extra minutes could flip your score.
+If the clock’s still ticking, go over it.
+Catch any mistakes, fix blanks, and fill in better answers.
+A few extra minutes could change your score.